25 Spring Day Trips from Boston that Kids Will Love

 Larz Anderson Park is bustling in the spring with 64-acres of picnic areas, a dog park, trails for walking, and a playground.
 Make sure to climb the park’s big hill for spectacular views of Boston.

-Cross the border into Maine for a visit to York's Wild Kingdom Zoo and Fun Park.
+Head to Central Massachusetts for a visit to Southwick's Zoo in Mendon.
 Along with zoo exhibits featuring animals like tigers and alligators, there's also the Butterfly Kingdom and a duck pond.
-Once you're done with the animals hit the amusement park rides.
-Save this trip for later in the spring, as the zoo opens Memorial Day weekend.
+Once you're done with the animals hit the concessions for some ice cream.
+The Zoo opens in April, just in time for school vacation week!

 18. Blue Hills Reservation